oktadev/okta-blog/_source/_posts/2020-10-31-spring-cloud-config-okta.md

 {% img blog/spring-cloud-config-okta/08.png alt:"Service One Initializr" width:"800" %}{: .center-image }

-Open the project in your IDE and create a file at `/src/main/resources/bootstrap.properties` with the content:
+Open the project in your IDE and create a file at `/src/main/resources/bootstrap.properties` with the following key-value pairs:

 ```properties
 spring.application.name=service-one
 spring.cloud.config.uri=http://localhost:8888